DanielChesters/danielchesters.github.io/content/post/wsl-archlinux.md

 First step is to install [LxRunOffline](https://github.com/DDoSolitary/LxRunOffline).
 This tool can create and manipulate WSL instance without used the Microsoft store and can used unsupported Linux distribution.

-For do install, I prefer user [Chocolatey](https://chocolatey.org/) :
+For do install, I prefer use [Chocolatey](https://chocolatey.org/) :

 ```batch
 choco install -y lxrunoffline